kubkon/zig-snapshots/README.md

 ## Usage

-You will need to build Zig's stage2/self-hosted compiler with `-Dsnapshots` flag on:
+You will need to build Zig's stage2/self-hosted compiler with `-Dlink-snapshot` flag on:

 ```
-$ zig build -Dsnapshot
+$ zig build -Dlink-snapshot
 ```

-Then, you can run the compiler either in a fire-and-forget or watch-for-updates manner with `--snapshot` flag on to generate a snapshot of the linker's state per incremental update, all saved in the same JSON output file:
+Then, you can run the compiler either in a fire-and-forget or watch-for-updates manner with `--debug-link-snapshot` flag on to generate a snapshot of the linker's state per incremental update, all saved in the same JSON output file:

 ```
-$ zig build-exe hello.zig --watch --snapshot
+$ zig build-exe hello.zig --watch --debug-link-snapshot
 > update-and-run
 > update-and-run
 > exit